hansen-audio/param-tool-box/README.md

         return false;
     };

-    // ... and pass it to the ptb::RampProcessor!
+    // ... and pass it to the ptb::ramp_processor!
-    return ptb::RampProcessor(pvqp, initValue);
+    return ptb::ramp_processor(pvqp, initValue);
 }

 //-------------------------------------------------------------------